-Chari Kelly Wins Seat on Third Court of Appeals
+Chari Kelly Sworn in as Justice of Third Court of Appeals

 Chari served in the United States Army as a Captain and Judge Advocate General (JAG).

 She tried the military’s first-ever fetal manslaughter case and was a paratrooper.

 Chari prosecuted crime in Comal and Travis Counties.
 She obtained a 65-year sentence for the attempted capital murder of a police officer, a life sentence for murder, and many convictions of child sexual predators.